Aman-Panchal/Analytics_Vidhya_Jobathon/22-4-22/README.md

 3. Use Voting Classifier and use multiple ml algos same time.

 ## Steps -
-i) import  numpy,  pandas, matplotlib, datetime, calendar  & sklearn ii) Read both the train and prediction csv. iii) Check details about data by describe function. iv) Check if there is any NAN values.
+i) import  numpy,  pandas, matplotlib, datetime, calendar  & sklearn.

+ii) Read both the train and prediction csv.

+iii) Check details about data by describe function.

+iv) Check if there is any NAN values.

 v) Create a separate column fro date, month & year from Datw dd-mm-yy column.
-  - Try to extract season but not succeed. vi) Visualize data by diffrent graphs vii) Split dataset in train & test viii) Tried multiple ml algos and calculate rmse value. ix) Select 2 of all ml algos and perform Hyperparameter Tuning by GridSearch.
+  - Try to extract season but not succeed.

+vi) Visualize data by diffrent graphs

+vii) Split dataset in train & test

+viii) Tried multiple ml algos and calculate rmse value.

+ix) Select 2 of all ml algos and perform Hyperparameter Tuning by GridSearch.

-x) Apply Standard Scaler and use Deep Neural Network. xi) Use Voting Classifier(knn, XGB, Random Forest) and use multiple ml algos same time.
+x) Apply Standard Scaler and use Deep Neural Network.

+xi) Use Voting Classifier(knn, XGB, Random Forest) and use multiple ml algos same time.